ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_staff_setup.md

 For proj-ucsb-cs-las, we need to create new databases for each quarter, and for each team, since read/write access is required.

+## Onboarding new teams and devs

+* First, create a new organization for the quarter, e.g. `ucsb-cs156-s21`.
+Add all staff members with admin access.
+* Second, create a project for each team, e.g. `team-s21-6pm-1`, `team-s21-6pm-2`, etc.   Under each project, you'll need to also create a new cluster, and this takes some time, so it's a good idea to batch this so that the cluster creation can happen in parallel; you can then return to the first team to do the credential generation while the others are generating.

 # proj-mapache-search

 For mapache-search, the MongoDB database is used to store information from a Slack workspace.
 MongoDB is chosen because the data originates as hierarchical data in JSON; flattening it into data suitable for a relational database (i.e. flat tables) would be quite cumbersome.